TanWeeChin/identify-captcha/README.md

 For a new captcha:

 1. Segment into 5 characters
-2. Resize each to 10×8
+2. Resize each character image to 10×8 pizels
-3. Compute correlation with all character templates
+3. Compute correlation of each character with all character templates [Section 4.1.4](#414-template-construction)
 4. Select character with highest correlation
 5. Concatenate the 5 predictions to obtain the final captcha string.